爆料社区

 Participants will be challenged to deeply understand the root causes of injustice, center community voices, and propose solutions that are inclusive, scalable, and sustainable.
 Submissions will be evaluated on innovation, feasibility, and impact, with the goal of driving meaningful progress toward a more just and equitable society.

-• Finalists will be announced on Tuesday, November 4th.
+• Finalists will be announced: Tuesday, April 7

 Check Out the Submission Details Here